 Types of connectivity

-The concept of connectivity in understanding the routing of water, sediment and chemicals in watersheds has received much attention over the last 15 years (e.g. Brierley et al. 2006; Bracken and Croke 2007; Fryirs et al. 2007; Borselli et al. 2008; Bracken et al. 2013, 2015; Fryirs 2013; Poeppl et al. 2020); for a useful reviews on water and sediment connectivity see X and Njafi et al. (2020).
+The concept of connectivity in understanding the routing of water, sediment and chemicals in watersheds has received much attention over the last 15 years (e.g. Brierley et al. 2006; Bracken and Croke 2007; Fryirs et al. 2007; Borselli et al. 2008; Bracken et al. 2013, 2015; Fryirs 2013; Poeppl et al. 2020); for useful reviews on water and sediment connectivity see X and Najafi et al. (2020).
 Conceptually, it is useful to consider connectivity as a combination of structural and functional components (Wainwright et al. 2011), where the former relates to the configuration of landscape elements and the latter addresses process dynamics.
 Keesstra et al. (2018) have identified that a problem with this approach is that structural connectivity tends to view landscape topography as essentially static over time, whereas over medium to long time scales this may not be true, especially as humans modify the landscape.
 Instead, Keesstra et al. (2018) advocate that water and sediment connectivity should be considered in terms of time-independent and time-variant properties.
 The latter is particularly important in the context of global environmental changes, such as land use/land cover and climate changes, where thresholds and boundaries are breached.
 Thus increases in precipitation could increase surface runoff, thereby increasing connectivity, while decreases in precipitation could decrease surface runoff and connectivity.

 How changes in land use affect connectivity (emphasis on Canadian situation and examples)

 Land clearance increases runoff (e.g. reduced evapotranspiration etc) and soil erosion.
 This increases connectivity.
 Deforestation and forest harvesting practices thus important in this context.
 However, if riparian areas are logged, this may cause an increase in large woody debris in channels which can cause a short- to medium-term decrease in connectivity.
 Especially relevant for British Columbia.
+Forest logging results in an increased frequency of landslides.
+A study carried out by Guthrie (2002) in three watersheds of Vancouver Island indicated up to 12 times more landslides reaching streams following logging activities.

-Large scale agricultural development increases connectivity (runoff, sediment, chemicals) by the removal of physical barriers and by the planned removal of excess water via drainage ditches and subsurface drainage etc. There have been recent developments in BMPs to help reverse this (see later section).
+Large scale agricultural development increases connectivity (runoff, sediment, chemicals) by the removal of physical barriers and by the planned removal of excess water via drainage ditches and subsurface drainage etc. Jackson and Pringle (2010) have demonstrated ecological benefits of reduced hydrologic connectivity in some intensively developed landscapes.
+There have been recent developments in BMPs to help reverse this (see later section).
 Prairies (esp.
 Alberta, Saskatchewan, Manitoba and Ontario).

 Draining of wetlands for agriculture, urban and resource development.
-This increases connectivity.
+This increases connectivity (McCauley et al., 2015).
 Most of country has seen removal of wetlands?

 How changes in river channels affect connectivity (emphasis on Canadian situation and examples)